Quarter I/2023: Tall

 - Themes for the events 2023 will be announced in the WWP facebook group and the WWP mailing list.

-- Shooting period is April to June 30.
+- Shooting period is January 1 to March 31.

-- The preparation server will be open from April 1 to June 30.
+- The preparation server will be open from January 1 to March 31.
 You can request your own account/profile page on the server during this period.

 - The new event’s site will be made public as soon as this administrative check is complete.